brainvisa/morphologist/doc/sphinx/user/index.rst

 Configuration
 -------------

+There are two configuration sets in Morphologist-UI.

+One is the BrainVisa configuration (preferences), which have to be setup since BrainVisa processes are still running under the hood.
+They are accessed via the **Settings / BrainVISA configuration** menu, or from the brainvisa software itself (it is the same configuration).

+Other options are Morphologist study configuration.
+They include description of the data to be processed (subjects, images...), and also a few processing options which are managed by `CAPSUL <http://neurospin.github.io/capsul/>`_, the future new pipelining system which will replace BrainVISA internals in the future.
+Some of these options are redundant with BrainVisa ones, and are linked to them.

-All configuration options are linked to the "study" directory: a study contains all needed configuration, and two different studies may have completely different configurations.
+These configuration options are linked to the "study" directory: a study contains all needed configuration, and two different studies may have completely different configurations.

 So, see the next section, :ref:`Study`.